Elite-HRV/spren-vision-ios/docs/Spren-Vision/Spren-Vision-Android-SDK.md

 The Android SDK is in Alpha.
 We're working quickly to expand our support in the heterogeneity of Android devices.

+## Device Support and Recommendations

+> A supported device function exposed by the SDK is coming soon!

 ## Tested Devices
 * Google Pixel 4a
 * Google Pixel 6
 * Samsung Galaxy S9

+## Currently Testing
+* Google Pixel 4, 5, and 6
+* Samsung Galaxy S10, S20, S21, and S22

 ## Recommendations